davidmjadams/simpleshapes/content/_index.md

 I build software products and the teams behind them.

-I'm currently Chief Product Officer & Co-Founder @ <a href="https://www.ponchopay.com/">PonchoPay</a>, where we’ve built a fintech platform that processes tens of millions in childcare payments each year.
+I'm CPTO and Co-Founder @ <a href="https://www.ponchopay.com/">PonchoPay</a>, where we’ve built a fintech platform that processes tens of millions in childcare payments each year.

 Over 20 years, I’ve taken products from day zero to successful growth and worked with world-leading companies.
 I have a particular expertise in zero-to-one products and startups.